SAnkhadeepdutta2002/Green_Vault/README.md

-# GreenVault — Solar-capable AI + IoT Cold Storage
+# GREENVAULT - Solar-Powered, AI-Driven, and IoT-Enabled Smart Storage for Sustainable Agriculture